What Are Microcap Securities?

 When Pink Sheets are late posting their Quarterly Reports or Annual filings OTC Markets designates this delinquency with the Yield Sign symbol.
 This alerts management that they have a limited amount of time to bring their filings current.
 After another Quarter has passed, OTC Markets will bump the Issuer down another notch, indicated by the Stop Sign.

 Pink No Information (Stop Sign)

 These Pink Sheets are identified by the Stop Sign.
 They have become delinquent posting their reports and disclosures on OTC Markets and are labeled Pink No Information (Pink Stop Sign).
 This is not a sign of wrongdoing, and many Pink Sheet Issuers temporarily find themselves as Stop Signs until a management brings in a securities lawyer with experience bringing Pink Sheets current.
 Once a securities attorney is brought on board as corporate counsel, it is just a matter of time before the past due filings are posted and the Pink Sheet is once again Pink Current.

 OTCQX is the OTC Markets tier that is reserved for the securities of public Issuers that meet eligibility standards set by OTC Markets for net tangible assets or average revenue.
-OTCQX companies have audited financial statements, and partner with a third-party securities attorney or investment bank, known as a Designated Advisor for Disclosure or “DAD” that reviews disclosures and serves as a professional advisor to the Issuer.
+OTCQX companies have audited financial statements, and partner with a third-party securities attorney or investment bank, which used to be known as a Designated Advisor for Disclosure or “DAD” that reviews disclosures and serves as a professional advisor to the Issuer.
 These Issuers are currently reporting to the SEC like OTCQB or they are current under the OTC Markets’ Alternative Reporting Standard.